Get ready to see the weird side of Korea.

 About the author

 Chris Backe (rhymes with hockey) is the one-man show behind the dozens of itineraries / guidebooks on Worthy Go.
-He’s the former travel blogger of One Weird Globe and has been traveling since 2008.
+He’s the former travel blogger of Worthy Go and has been traveling since 2008.
 He’s been seen in Atlas Obscura, io9, Fark, Mental Floss, Groove Magazine, and many other publications.
 When not traveling, Chris enjoys a good lager and a tabletop game.

 About Worthy Go